test-m/m-tf/README.md

 TESTING 17 JUNE 2018

 Requirements
-  1) Access to create EC2 instances  - saml api - BEST PRACTICE,
+  1) Access to create EC2 instances  - saml api - BEST PRACTICE
                                           or
                                      - aws configure - end enter IAM credentials  - not secure, just for testing or